- Section Name:

 The Kohala-Hamakua Radio Club (KHRC) website: http://www.hamradioandmore.com/khrc.htm

 Hawaii Preparatory Academy (HPA) School Radio Club does not have a separate webpage however their main school webpage is: http://www.hpa.edu/ .
-They will be starting school in August so check the calendar for the schedule.
+They have already starting school so check the calendar for the schedule.

 There is another website with Guam information however it is out of date.
 MARIANA ISLANDS DX ASSOCIATION NH2DX.
 It does have some really nice pictures on its slideshows.

 W1AW/KH6 was on the air for one week starting February fifth from various locations around the state.
 Hawaii will be on the air again starting Dec 17 for one more week.
 Contact KH6LC if you want to participate.

 Kona Amateur Radio Society (KARS) webpage is: http://www.cfht.hawaii.edu/~veillet/hwars.html.
 KARS has changed its meeting date.
 It now meets on the forth Sunday which is Sunday September 28th